cit-bioinfo/WISP/README.md

 ```

 After running the STAR-Fusion tool, use the `SMAPfuz` function in the SMAP R package.
 This function aims at defining the best thresholds for chimeric transcripts detection.
-It is based on an estimation of an H0 distribution of parameters of eahc of the detected fusion transcritps by taking into account the impossibility of observing cross-species fusions and therefore using them to define the parameters of H0.
+It is based on an estimation of an H0 distribution of parameters of each of the detected fusion transcripts by taking into account the impossibility of observing cross-species fusions and therefore using them to define the parameters of H0.
 As of now, only the number of spanning fragments and of junction reads are used.

 ```
 #Example